Ripjaws123/Spotify_Clone/README.md

 # Basic Spotify UI with the Audio Function

-#### !Note: Songs and the albums cant be seen because the usage of the local storage so that the files are not present
+#### !Note: Songs and the albums cant be seen in the live Preview because the usage of the local storage so that the files are not present

 ### Screensort: